drumpt/drumpt.github.io/content/news/kosmi2024/index.md

 ---
-title: I am attending ECCV 2024 in person.
-See you in Milano!
+title: I am attending KOSMI 2024 in person.
+See you in Seoul!

 event:
 event_url:

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2024-09-29'
+date: '2024-06-19'
 date_end:
 all_day: true